Polarizing Filters: Darkening Sky and Cutting Glare Without Shifting Tone

 Why the Tonal Balance Is Preserved

 The advantage over a coloured filter lies in what the polarizer leaves alone.
-Light diffusely reflected from foliage, rock, skin and most other surfaces is largely unpolarized, so it passes through the filter regardless of orientation.
+Light diffusely reflected from foliage, rock, skin and most other matte surfaces is largely unpolarized, so it passes through regardless of orientation.
 Only the directionally polarized component, the scattered skylight and specular reflections, is selectively removed.
 The sky darkens while the rendering of greens, browns and flesh tones stays close to neutral.

 Suppressing Reflections off Water and Glass